All Products

 Note

-Step 1: Install the Simple Log Service plug-in
+Step 1: Install the SLS plugin

-1. Run one of the following commands to decompress the aliyun-log-grafana-datasource-plugin software package to the plug-in directory of Grafana.
+1. Run one of the following commands to decompress the aliyun-log-grafana-datasource-plugin software package to the plugin directory of Grafana.

 • If Grafana is installed by using a Yellowdog Updater, Modified (YUM) repository or RedHat Package Manager (RPM) package, run the following command: